Architectural Technology

 Samsung Galaxy Tab S6

-The 10.5-inch Super AMOLED display delivers crisp visuals, boasting a resolution of 2560 x 1600 pixels.
-This high-resolution panel ensures precise detailing, essential for reviewing blueprints and creating detailed sketches.
-The included S Pen enhances precision with 4,096 levels of pressure sensitivity, making it ideal for creative workflows and accurate annotations.
+The 10.5-inch Super AMOLED display delivers crisp visuals at 2560 × 1600 pixels.
+This high-resolution panel supports precise detailing, essential for reviewing blueprints and creating sketches.
+The included S Pen provides 4,096 levels of pressure sensitivity, making it suitable for creative workflows and accurate annotations.

-At 0.92 lbs and 0.22 inches thick, the Galaxy Tab S6’s lightweight, slim design is excellent for portability.
-With a battery life of up to 15 hours, it supports extended work sessions without frequent recharging.
-Integrated features like DeX mode enable a desktop-like experience, allowing architects to multitask efficiently by connecting to external monitors and using multiple applications simultaneously.
+At 0.92 lbs and 0.22 inches thick, the Galaxy Tab S6 is excellent for portability.
+With up to 15 hours of battery life, it supports extended work sessions without frequent recharging.
+Samsung DeX mode brings a desktop-like experience, allowing architects to multitask by connecting to an external monitor and running multiple applications side by side.

 Samsung Galaxy Tab S6